⚠️ Use credit cards responsibly!

 The loss

 Under federal regulation, you are protected against this type of activity.
-You will not have to pay the overdraft funds, fees or for the bounced checks.
+You will not have to pay the overdraft funds, fees, or bounced checks.
 The loss in result to criminal activity is discussed later in the post.

 How to protect yourself